Jumping on a Trampoline While Pregnant: The Truth and Lies

 Should I jump on the trampoline while pregnant to induce labor?

 We do not recommend you jump on the trampoline while pregnant to induce labor.
 Having a problem-free pregnancy is a blessing, why try to complicate it.
 Doing an aerobic workout is advised during pregnancy.
-Doing physical activities such as walking, modified yoga improves blood flow, lymphatic circulation, and subsequently the immune system of the body.
+Doing physical activities such as walking, and modified yoga improves blood flow, lymphatic circulation, and subsequently the immune system of the body.

 Jumping on a trampoline during first-trimester pregnancy